CrayLabs/SmartSim-Scaling/README.md

 The following are scaling results for a colocated inference test, run on 12 36-core Intel Broadwell nodes, each one equipped with 8 Nvidia V100 GPUs.
 On each node, 28 client threads were run, and the databases were run on 8 CPUs and 8 threads per queue.

+Note that the first iteration can take longer (up to several seconds) than the rest of the execution.
+This is due to the DB loading libraries when the first RedisAI call is made.
+In the following plots, we excluded the first iteration time.

 ![Colocated inference plots dark theme](/figures/colo_dark.png#gh-dark-mode-only "Colocated inference")
 ![Inference plots ligh theme](/figures/colo_light.png#gh-light-mode-only "Colocated inference")